Giselinde Kuipers presents the work of Pierre Bourdieu

 AISSR Great Thinkers Seminar Series

 This lecture presents a brief introduction to the life and work of Pierre Bourdieu (1930-2002).
-The challenge for such a lecture is not to convince the audience of Bourdieu’s importance, innovation or influence.

 It is difficult to find a social scientist today who is not aware of the ‘textbook’ version of Bourdieu: the author of La Reproduction and La Distinction, the scholar who coined the notion of cultural capital, who made habitus a household world, and who made social scientists see ‘fields’ wherever they go.
 A prolific ethnologist, sociologist, social theorist, activist and public intellectual, Bourdieu was indeed a great thinker.

 This lecture aims to go beyond, or even put some dents in this textbook version of Bourdieu.
 First, Giselinde Kuipers will give a short overview of the ‘building blocks’ of Bourdieu’s theory: field, habitus and capital, showing how they work together to make up a coherent and productive theoretical program.

 Second, she will discuss some of Bourdieu’s empirical studies (including some that have nothing to do with French snobbery).
 For Kuipers, the true dazzle of Bourdieu’s work is the range and diversity of this empirical work: from family photography, Algerian floor plans, to real estate, literature, lonely bachelors and classroom interactions; and from large-scale survey to ethnography.

 Third, Kuipers will present some Bourdieusian reflections on Bourdieu’s (shifting) position in the transnational intellectual field.
 Why and how did this very French thinker become so influential, also internationally?
 And will it last?